buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     Note that if ``logfile`` name does not start with the prefix ``stdio``, that prefix will be set like ``stdio <logfile>``.

-Two :bb:step:`ShellSequence` methods tune the behavior of how the list of shell commands are executed, and can be overridden in subclasses:
+The two :bb:step:`ShellSequence` methods below tune the behavior of how the list of shell commands are executed, and can be overridden in subclasses.

 .. py:class:: buildbot.steps.shellsequence.ShellSequence